JosiasAurel/JosiasAurel/README.md

 ## I learn to build & build for fun😊

 I love to learn by building projects and tinkering with stuff.
-I am interested and currently teaching myself Machine Learning and game Dev, programming using C/C++, Zig and Rust.
-Also, I am an experience web developer using TypeScript, Nodejs and React.
-I'm quite good at Python as well.
+I am interested and currently teaching myself Machine Learning and systems programming, using C, Zig and Rust.
+I also have some experience building full-stack web applications using JavaScript/TypeScript, React, Node.js and Next.js.
+I mostly do scripting with python and also use it for machine learning and data-related projects.

-I like challenges but I am sometimes too shy to ask 😅 -- send some my way UwU.

-I like working on fun and exciting projects.
+I like working on fun, exciting and challenging projects.

 Find me on [Twitter](https://twitter.com/JosiasWing)